ietf-wg-cellar/matroska-specification/codec_specs.md

 2 or greater     | The `BlockAdditional` data correspond to `BlockAdditionMapping` with the same `BlockAddIDValue` as the `BlockAddID`.
 Table: BlockAddID Values{#BlockAddIDValues}

-The values of `BlockAddID` that are 2 of greater have no semantic meaning, but simply associate the `BlockMore` element with a `BlockAdditionMapping` of the associated `Track`.
-See (#block-additional-mapping) on `Block Additional Mappings` for more information.

 ### Citation

 Documentation of the associated normative and informative references for the codec is **RECOMMENDED**.